MichaelCalabro/Chronicles/README.md

 # Chronicles
 Interactive Bible genealogy web page.

-Genealogy currently only runs from Adam to Noah and his children.
+Genealogy currently runs from Adam to 1 Chronicles 1 : 24

 --NOT COMPLETE--